-Joke Prospector a joke writing system invented by Greg Dean consisting of the two-part combination of the Joke Map and the Joke Mine.
+Joke Prospector joke writing system invented by Greg Dean consisting of the two-part combination of the Joke Map and the Joke Mine.

-lottery open mic where the performance line-up is created by pulling names out of a hat or bucket.
+lottery open mic where the line-up is created by pulling names out of a hat or bucket.

 LPMs laughs per minute.